-- 14.3 Pupils who leave the site during the school day do so only with the written permission of a parent/carer and are collected by an authorised adult where appropriate.
-School should be notified by the parents/carers regarding whom they have authorised for this task. - 14.4 In the event of a pupil going missing during the course of the school day we will carry out immediate checks to ensure the pupil is not on site, we will then make contact with the pupil's parents/carers and inform the police.
+- 15.3.
+Pupils who leave the site during the school day do so only with the written permission of a parent/carer and are collected by an authorised adult where appropriate.
+School should be notified by the parents/carers regarding whom they have authorised for this task.
+Those pupils leaving the site, or arriving late in the morning, electronically sign in/out of the school via Inventory. - 15.4.
+Pupils who attend before and/or after school provision enter/leave school in the following ways: - Before school provision Main entrance.
+Sign in via Inventory. - After school provision Main entrance or by other gate if prior arrangement with carer.
+Direct hand over to carer. - 15.5.
+In the event of a pupil going missing during the course of the school day we will carry out immediate checks to ensure the pupil is not on site, we will then make contact with the pupil's parents/carers and inform the police.